 But it doesn’t end there.
 The local or national news may report the data breach, and you may lose the respect of your peers in your industry.
 Yes, it is that bad.
 In fact, loss of reputation may be the single greatest contributing factor to your business shutting down after a cyber attack.
 After all, you can’t run a business without customers.

-The importance of finding a reputable IT company in Pittsburgh cannot be overstated.
-If you are a small business owner, and you need protection from malware such as ransomware, viruses, phishing, trojans, or spyware, then contact Right Hand Technology Group today.
-We offer IT support in Pittsburgh.
+The importance of finding a reputable IT company cannot be overstated.
+If you are a small business owner, and you need protection from malware such as ransomware, viruses, phishing, trojans, or spyware, then contact Right Hand today.
+We offer cybersecurity services and IT support.
 To find out more about our services, call us today at (412) 254-4448.